 About this Event

-Led by Susan Turk Mozer, founder of the Toronto Writers Collective, and Bronwyn Singleton and Susan Ksiezopolski, we will explore how expressive writing engages people at all levels of their writing journeys.
+Led by Susan Turk Mozer, founder of the Toronto Writers Collective, and Bronwyn Singleton and Susan Ksiezopolski, this workshop explored how expressive writing engages people at all levels of their writing journeys.

-Established as a non-profit corporation in 2012, the Toronto Writers Collective has trained over 125 volunteer writing workshop facilitators in the TWC method.
-The Toronto Writers Collective provides free generative creative writing workshops to unheard populations honouring authentic voice.
-Our method encourages deep exploratory risk taking writing, often inspiring stories told for the first time.
+Established as a non-profit corporation in 2012, the Toronto Writers Collective has trained over 160 volunteer writing workshop facilitators in the TWC method.
+The Toronto Writers Collective provides generative creative writing workshops to unheard populations honouring authentic voice.
+Our method encourages deep exploratory risk-taking writing, often inspiring stories told for the first time.
 Based on the seminal book, Writing Alone and With Others, by writing teacher Pat Schneider .

 Susan Turk Mozer founded the Toronto Writers Collective in 2012.
 Susan studied with Pat Schneider, founder of the Amherst Writers and Artist Method and author of Writing Alone and With Others, on which the TWC is based.
 She has led expressive writing workshops in San Francisco, New York City, Boston and in Malawi, Africa.
 She is a graduate of University of California Los Angeles and has made encouraging authentic voice her life’s work.